Astewart1510/bench_mark/README.md

 - Intel SGX enabled machine
 - Docker

-## Run Bench Mark
+## Run benchmark

-The bench marking test is to simply measure the boot time of a hello world binary executed within an enclave for each framework over 10 iterations.
+The benchmarking test is to simply measure the boot time of a hello world binary executed within an enclave for each framework over 10 iterations.

 ### Occlum test